 Temporary Assignment | 11 Months | Onsite | St. Louis, MO

-Our client is looking to add four Instructional Designers to the team for a contracts that will last until the end of the year.
+Our client is looking to add six Instructional Designers to the team for a contracts that will last until the end of the year.

 - Responsible for producing performance-based, interactive learning experiences to meet the business needs of the division/branch so they can effectively meet associates'/clients' needs.
 Works in a collaborative team environment and uses proven instructional design methodologies to analyze learning needs, design and develop content, define measurement strategies and assess the effectiveness of learning programs.